kyeot/2018-Season-Code/README.md

 6. Restart Eclipse

 ## Installing required libraries
-Follow the Instructions in the easy_install folder in this repository
+Follow the instructions in the easy_install folder in this repository